Leave Older Virgins Like Yvonne Orji Alone

 “

-The rise of the sex-positive movement came a greater emphasis on choice and consent — which absolutely includes a person’s decision to wait until marriage to have sex.
-Yet, virginity in later life hasn’t always been represented in conversations about sexual expression and choice.
+The rise of the sex-positive movement came a greater emphasis on choice and consent — which includes a person’s decision to wait until marriage to have sex.
+However, virginity in later life hasn’t always been represented in conversations about sexual expression and choice.

 ”